|Skip Navigation Links|

 Note - optag values, such as DESIRED_PRIMARIES and FAILBACK, are not case sensitive.
 You can use any combination of uppercase and lowercase letters when you specify optag options.

 The following optag values retrieve the corresponding resource group properties.
 The value of the named property of the resource group is generated.
-The RG_STATE property refers to the value on the particular node where the command is executed.
+The RG_STATE property refers to the value on the particular node or zone where the command is executed.

 ALL_LOAD_FACTORS ALL_LOAD_FACTOR_NAMES AUTO_START_ON_NEW_CLUSTER DESIRED_PRIMARIES FAILBACK GLOBAL_RESOURCES_USED IMPLICIT_NETWORK_DEPENDENCIES LOAD_FACTOR MAXIMUM_PRIMARIES NODELIST PATHPREFIX PINGPONG_INTERVAL PREEMPTION_MODE PRIORITY RESOURCE_LIST RG_AFFINITIES RG_DEPENDENCIES RG_DESCRIPTION RG_IS_FROZEN RG_MODE RG_PROJECT_NAME RG_SLM_TYPE RG_SLM_PSET_TYPE RG_SLM_CPU RG_SLM_CPU_MIN RG_STATE RG_STATE_NODE RG_SYSTEM SUSPEND_AUTOMATIC_RECOVERY